simonverret/python_project_template/docs/README.md

 # How to initialize the documentation

 When initializing the documentation, there should be nothing in the `docs/` directory appart for the current `README` file.
-Then, install sphinx and run the quickstart utility,
+Install sphinx and run the quickstart utility,

     pip install sphinx
     cd docs